Easiest Country to Get a Digital Nomad Visa – Top Destinations Simplified

 Estonia

-Estonia stands out as the pioneer in digital nomad visas with its Estonian Digital Nomad Visa.
+Estonia stands out as a pioneer in digital nomad visas with its Estonia Digital Nomad Visa.
 This visa allows remote workers to live in Estonia and legally work for their employer or company registered abroad.

 Croatia